 What we offer is value beyond the traditional Medicare program.
-We do this by coordinating the fragmented diverse elements of the health care and organizing the delivery of health care around the
+We do this by coordinating the fragmented diverse elements of the health care and organizing the delivery of health care around the best interest of the patient.

 Our Medicare+Choice members have a very personal relationship with us.
 They have individually assigned customer service representatives who they get to know quite well.
 They also have access to a 24-hour nurse line and Internet-based health information.
 We have programs that track their special health conditions.
 And we send reminders to get a regularly scheduled diagnostic test.